genesiscz/laravel-openapi/docs/schemas.md

 php artisan openapi:make-schema User -m User
 ```

-To use a schema in a response, use and implement `Vyuldashev\LaravelOpenApi\Contracts\Reusable` in your schema, and do something like this in your response:
+To use a schema in a response, use and implement `NovaEdge\LaravelOpenApi\Contracts\Reusable` in your schema, and do something like this in your response:

 ```php
 use App\OpenApi\Schemas\UserSchema;